innerspirit/laravel-reminders/README.md

 # Laravel Reminders
-Add reminders to your Eloquent models.
+Add reminder to your Eloquent models.

 ## Installation
 1. You can install the package via composer: